abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 ## Introduction

+![][1]

 Today, I’m going to start by telling you a story in three parts.

 <a name='code-complete-2'></a>***Part one:***

 When I started my first job in software, fresh out of college with a physics degree and some really terrible Fortran on my résumé, my new boss handed me two books to work through while I waited on government paperwork.
 One was Kernighan and Ritchie’s <cite>The C Programming Language</cite>: a classic, and if you get a chance to read it, I commend it to you—but it’s not that interesting for our purposes today.
 The other was Steve McConnell’s <cite>Code Complete 2</cite>.

+![][2]

-There were a lot of good ideas in <cite>Code Complete 2</cite>, but the only one I really remember is: if you have some function, like this `doSomething` function which uses a loop to compute the sum of a range of numbers—
+There were a lot of good ideas in <cite>Code Complete 2</cite>, but the one I want to focus on today is: if you have some function, like this `doSomething` function which uses a loop to compute the sum of a range of numbers—

 ```js
 function doSomething(anArg) {